roni-mazor/roni-mazor/README.md

 Javascript,CSS,HTML,React.js,Redux,Vue,Vuex,REST API,SASS,express.js,socket.io,MongoDB aswell as working with git.

+currently learning Next.js,and my next learning goals are learning NestJs and to attempt a puppeter project.

 **A litle about me**

 🧲 A people's person and a tech lover.
 Autodidact, ambitious, and a team player!